BlueDuangkaew/PersonalNutrtionApp/codingStandards.md

 However, when splicing, colons must be spaced equally on both sides and follows the spacing rules of a [binary operator](#binary-operators) of lowest priority.

 #### Exception 2: Trailing Commas
-Use trailing commas only when necessary, i.e. single element tuple
+Use trailing commas only when necessary, i.e. single element tuple.

 ### Binary Operators